PicsArt/cppbind/docs/03_get_started/06_templates.rst

    :end-before: [example]

 For all templates we specify **template** attribute in **__API__**.
-It's value must be of dictionary format and should contain all template arguments as keys.
+Its value must be of dictionary format and should contain all template arguments as keys.
 Values are lists which should contain dictionaries with optional **name** and mandatory **type** keys.
-We will see an example with **name** and it's usage later.
+We will see an example with **name** and its usage later.

 .. note::
     Keys in **__API__** should be in the same order as in the template parameter list.